kammitama5/kammitama5.github.io/_posts/2017-6-1-Thursday-June-1st.md

 - I got a picture with Charles Elachi!
 He has an asteroid named after him!
   I also got caught in the middle of an interview with my mentor, who works at JPL, and his brother, who also worked there.
-  A really nice journalist, Govinda, is interviewing engineers at JPL, which I think is a really great idea!
+  A really nice journalist, Govindina (or Tiger), is interviewing engineers at JPL, which I think is a really great idea!
 There are so many *great* stories that are not told because the media focuses on astronauts.